NishaKushwah2004/Cognifyz-Full-Stack-Development/Task03/README_Task03.md

 ## ⚙️ Installation & Setup

 ### 1️⃣ Navigate to Task 03 Folder
-open your terminal and move into the Task 03 directory:
+Open your terminal and move into the Task 03 directory:
 ```bash
 cd Task03
 ```